Fine Art America is the world's most powerful sales and marketing tool for photographers and visual artists.

 'Hopefully you will enjoy some of my photographs and paintings.
 You can purchase prints of most of my pieces through this site.
 If you are interested in an original, please contact me through email.'

-Roberta is a member of the Florida Keys Council of the Arts in Key West, Florida, FASO(Fine Art Studios Online), and the DeSoto Arts & Humanities Society of Southwest Florida.
-She currently resides with her husband in Summerland Key, Florida.
+Roberta is a member of the Trinity United Methodist Church, the Florida Keys Council of the Arts in Key West, Florida, and the DeSoto Arts & Humanities Society of Southwest Florida.
+She lives with her husband on Singer Island in southeast Florida.